agiza/kirannrepo/cookbooks/rf-iam-mysql/README.md

 `['rf-iam-mysql']['auto-increment-offset']` :  Defaults to 1.
 Use one of the value from [0123].
 Use even numbers for the masters and odd numbers for the slaves.

+# MySQL master-master

+['rf-iam-mysql']['m_m_host_ip']    :  default to '127.0.0.1' and is the 'bind-address' from my.cnf; replace with machine real IP, so MySQL accepts connections from LAN/Internet

+['rf-iam-mysql']['masterhost']     :  default to '127.0.0.1', but needs to be filled in with the IP of the other Master machine

+['rf-iam-mysql']['masterpassword'] :  defaults to 'password'; is the master of the 'replicator' user

+['rf-iam-mysql']['masterlogfile']  :  defaults to a unreal value 'mysql-bin.000001'.
+After executing on the other master machine at mysql shell: "show master status", bring the real value from "File" column in the table shown

+['rf-iam-mysql']['masterlogpos']   :  defaults to a unreal value 120.
+After executing on the other master machine at mysql shell: "show master status", bring the real value from "Position" column in the table shown

+# MySQL HAProxy

+['rf-iam-mysql']['masterhost1'] 	: defaults to '127.0.0.1'.
+It's the IP of MySQL server droplet 1

+['rf-iam-mysql']['masterhost2'] 	: defaults to '127.0.0.1'.
+It's the IP of MySQL server droplet 2

+['rf-iam-mysql']['hacheck'] 		: defaults to 'haproxycheck' string.
+It is used by HAProxy service to check the status of the MySQL servers.

+['rf-iam-mysql']['harootuser'] 		: defaults to 'haproxyroot' string.
+It's for a MySQL user is needed with root privileges for accessing the MySQL m-m from HAProxy

+['rf-iam-mysql']['harootpassword']  : defaults to 'password' string.
+It's the password of HAProxyRoot user

+['rf-iam-mysql']['maxconn'] 		: defaults to 4096.
+Specifies the no of concurrent connections on the frontend.
+Can be tuned anyhow

+['rf-iam-mysql']['connect'] 		: defaults to 5s.
+Specifies the maximum time to wait for a connection to succeed.

+['rf-iam-mysql']['client'] 			: defaults to 10s.
+Specifies client timeout applied for ACK during TCP connection.

+['rf-iam-mysql']['server']			: defaults to 10s.
+Specifies server timeout applied for sending during TCP connection

+['rf-iam-mysql']['retries']			: defaults to 3.
+Specifies the  no of retries to perform

 Usage
 -----